3/4" Solid Color Tyvek®

 In 1953, California 14-year-old Linda Collins went to the hospital to receive medical care for a cut to her finger while her parents were away on vacation.
 After undergoing a standard skin test for tetanus, she went into anaphylactic shock: She had an undiagnosed allergy to the tetanus antitoxin, and this nearly took her life.
 As a result, her parents began pinning notes to her jacket, warning potential first-responders of her allergy.
 From here, she came up with the idea of a metal medical alert bracelet, the first of its kind, and today, thousands of people wear these life-saving identifiers every day.

-The medical alert bracelet, also known as a medical ID bracelet or a medical wristband, is a small band worn on the wrist that is engraved with crucial medical information.
+The medical alert bracelet (also known as a medical ID bracelet, medical wristband, and medalert bracelet) is a small band worn on the wrist that is engraved with crucial medical information.
 Modern medical ID tags are also found in the form of necklaces, dog tags, ID cards, and even tattoos.
 Often, the included information notes medical conditions, allergies, or advance directives that the person may not be able to communicate in an emergency.
 According to the Centers for Disease Control and Prevention, every year, as many as 119 million people in the United States face emergency situations that require medical assistance, and many of these people are either unconscious or unresponsive when first-responders arrive, leaving them incapable of conveying information that can be critical to an accurate diagnosis.

-A medical ID bracelet can be an essential medical device for anyone.
+A medical ID bracelet, also called a medical condition bracelet, can be an essential medical device for anyone.
 People who suffer from serious allergies to food, medications, or insect bites can include this information on their ID bracelet to inform first-responders in case of an allergic reaction or to prevent medical personnel from administering medication that could make their condition worse.
-These bracelets can also be beneficial for children with severe allergies or medical conditions during times when their parents are not immediately available, such as at school or while visiting friends and relatives.
+These allergy alert bracelets can also be beneficial for children with severe allergies or medical conditions during times when their parents are not immediately available, such as at school or while visiting friends and relatives.

 Those with potentially life-threatening medical conditions should include this information on a medical alert bracelet to help with their diagnosis during an emergency.
 Patients with Alzheimer's disease or other memory impairments have the option to include personal information and emergency contact information in case they are unable to remember or convey this information when needed.
 A person may also choose to include advance medical directives, such as a do-not-resuscitate order.